Rochester went from being the flour city to the Flower city. But actually, the nursery industry in Monroe County started in Greece!

 Asa Rowe established the first nursery business in Monroe County in 1826 when he opened the Monroe Garden and Nursery on the north side of Ridge Road near where today, Mitchell, Long Pond, and Ridge Roads intersect.

-Take a look at the slideshow, the first image is the cover of the Genesee Farmer, where Asa would place ads for the Monroe Horticultural Garden and Nurseries he ran.
+Take a look at the images below, the first image is the cover of the Genesee Farmer, where Asa would place ads for the Monroe Horticultural Garden and Nurseries he ran.
 The next image in the slideshow is one of the ads Asa ran.
-The final image in this slideshow is the ad is the same ad but note the text that is in the odd style circle Asa mentions that he takes advantage of the Erie Canal otherwise Known as Clinton's Ditch which will be explained in two weeks in the Bicentennial Snapshot # 15 - The Erie Canal.
+The final image in this slideshow is the same ad but note the text that is in the odd style circle Asa mentions that he takes advantage of the Erie Canal otherwise Known as Clinton’s Ditch which will be explained in two weeks in the Bicentennial Snapshot # 15 – The Erie Canal.

 James Vick (Born November 23, 1818 – Death 16 May 1882 (aged 63))